impactdistillery/graphite-paper/docs/pages/create-paper.rst

     $ git clone github.com/crosssenses/sample-journal

-This will give you a starter with the following pape structure:
+This will give you a starter with the following page structure:

 :icon-folder:`\ ` ``sample-journal/``